5 New College Financing Challenges

 Challenge #5 - Surging Costs of Living

 Living expenses across all categories from food to housing are rising faster than wages.
-In fact, Bureau of Labor Statistics data show that in July 2014, the overall Consumer Price Index was up to 238.250 compared to 100 in 1982-1984.
+In fact, Bureau of Labor Statistics data show that in April 2017, the overall Consumer Price Index for All Urban Consumers was up to 244.5 compared to 100 in 1982-1984.
 In many parts of the country, renting is now more expensive than owning a home, but ownership might not be feasible for those with high student loan debt or a thin credit file.